 Be responsible for the accounting of all monies collected or disbursed.

-Present interim financial reports on the request of the Board.
+Present interim financial reports at the request of the Board.

 Present an annual statement, certified as to audit, to the annual meeting of the membership.

 Recommend to the Board an accredited auditor for the purpose of auditing the accounts prior to the annual meeting.